Training: serving academic success

 Ioké provides access to past exam papers for most of the courses run on the Cité Scientifique campus.
 This platform also offers free access to modules, exercises, videos and virtual practicals linked to teaching content.

 The aim over time is to expand it and integrate other departments from the University of Lille to enable as many students as possible to benefit from this already popular service.

 Training in informational skills: essential for academic success

 Autonomy in searching for reliable and high-quality information, developing a critical mindset, being aware of plagiarism, and producing a standard bibliography are all essential skills for students and citizens generally.
-The SCD plays a structural role in the transmission of information skills within the University of Lille.
+Libraries play a structural role in the transmission of information skills within the University of Lille.